TRUE STAND UP FISHING KAYAKS

 4. Demo movies

-These two demo movies are extreme, but they show what stability you actually need to get from your kayak when you’re out there in the real world, where stuff happens is the rule, and not a rare exception:
+This demo movies is extreme, but it shows what stability you actually need to get from a kayak when you’re out there in the real world, where stuff happens is the rule, and not a rare exception.
+Note tat these two videos show the small, now discontinued W500:

-We call this unrivaled performance of the Wavewalk® 500 kayak “Super Stability”.
+We call this performance of the Wavewalk 500 kayak “Super Stability”.
+Wavewalk has replaced the small W500 with the bigger and stabler W720 and S4.

-BTW, the new Wavewalk® 700 is more stable than the W500, and the stability is offers is comparable to the stability that one experiences in a Jon boat.
+The newer and bigger Wavewalk 720 is more stable than the W500 was, and the stability is offers is comparable to the stability that one experiences in a Jon boat or a skiff.
 We call it ‘Boat Stability’.

 5. Are other kayaks safe enough for stand up fishing and paddling?